 There are exceptions, such as basil.
 A balanced fertilizer should be applied to basil once every four or six weeks indoors and every two to three weeks outdoors.
 Don’t overfeed, though, as too much fertilizer will achieve vigorous growth at the expense of flavor.

-Cilantro can be fertilized every two weeks with a well-balanced fertilizer such as 10-10-10.
+Cilantro can be fertilized every two weeks with a well-balanced fertilizer.

 Herb Pests & Diseases

 When it comes to low-maintenance plants, herbs are the textbook example.
 As long as the soil is well-drained, diseases are few, and because of their strong scents, herbs have few pest problems.
 In fact, herbs are a fantastic way to repel pests from your other garden plants.
 For example, basil planted near tomatoes helps repel tomato hornworms, and dill planted near cucumbers repels cucumber beetles.